History of Istanbul: Imperial capital

 Mehmed then sent officers to all his lands to announce that whoever wished should come and take possession in Constantinople, as freehold, of houses and orchards and gardens ...
 Despite this measure the city was not repopulated.
 So then the Sultan commanded that from every land families, rich and poor alike, should be brought in by force ... and now the city began to be populous.

 Mehmed took much personal interest in the creation of his new capital.
 On his orders, the great mosque and the college of Fatih were built on the old burial grounds of the Byzantine Emperors at the Church of the Holy Apostles.
 Bit by bit the great Christian city was transformed into a great Muslim city.
 Even so, the city was not to be entirely Muslim, at least not until the late 20th century.
 Slavs, Greeks, Jews, and Armenians, all of whose diverse skills were needed, were allowed to settle in a city which was to become known as alem penah-refuge of the universe.
 According to the census of 1477, there were 9,486 houses occupied by Muslims; 3,743 by Greeks; 1,647 by Jews; 267 by Christians from the Crimea, and 31 Gypsies.
 Mehmet also re-established Constantinople, as it was still called at that time, as the center of the Orthodox patriarchate.

 There was also an Italian community in the area of the Galata Tower.
 Having surrendered before the fall of the city, Mehmed allowed them to preserve an element of self-government.
 For generations after, they supplied interpreters and diplomats for the Ottoman Court.
 After the conquest of Egypt in 1517, and the Sultan's acceptance of the position of Caliph, Constantinople acquired additional importance in Muslim eyes.
 Mosques built by Sultan Suleiman I and his successors gave the city the unique appearance it still preserves today.
-The individual communities, though, still lived in self-contained areas and had little in the way of social interaction, a source of future trouble.
+The individual communities, though, still lived in self-contained areas.

 A 16th century Chinese geographical treatise described Constantinople/Istanbul as follows:

 Its city has two walls.
 A sovereign prince lives in the city.
 There are Muslims wearing headwraps and Han-Chinese.
 There are translators.
 People cultivated dry fields.
 It has no products.

 The statement that there were translators suggests it was a multilingual, multicultural, cosmopolitan city.
 Although the claim that there were "Han-Chinese" is dubious.

 Until the eighteenth century, living standards were at least equal to most of Europe.
 For example, the development of urban craftsmen's wages was on a level similar to southern and central Europe during the sixteenth to eighteenth century.